JorianWoltjer/default/README.md

 default -h
 ```

 Then there are a few things left to configure in [config.py](config.py).
 I am planning to make this a setup script at some point, but for now just put the correct values for your setup in here.
+Also make sure to install the other [Dependencies](#dependencies) to use certain modules.

 ## Dependencies

+Some included modules require external tools to be installed.
+Follow the commands below to install the necessary tools for all modules.

 ```Shell
 sudo apt-get install apktool apksigner zipalign  # Install APK tools